ICIS price reporting for regional Nylon markets is unparalleled in its ability to keep you on top of the information you need.

 Our network of price reporters delivers direct and regular insights into the local markets they work in.

-We offer the following regional Nylon coverage to keep you informed of factors and developments affecting prices in the Europe Nylon marketplace.
+We offer the following regional Nylon analysis and news coverage to keep you informed of factors and developments affecting prices in the Europe Nylon marketplace.

 Track historical price data

 News & market analysis specifically relating to Nylon

 Breaking news of latest developments affecting the markets.

 Insight and analysis of factors driving prices.

 ICIS price assessments are based on information gathered from a wide cross-section of the market, comprising consumers, producers, traders and distributors from more than 250 reporters world-wide.
 Confirmed deals, verified by both buyer and seller, provide the foundation of our price assessments.

 Our in-depth market knowledge drives our specialist focus, as we recognise the importance of individual market dynamics and not a one-size-fits-all approach.